samuellando/PyWise.todo/README.md

 This aplication allows you to quickly add, edit, sort, filter ... ect your todolist quickly. as a collage student, this is what i use every day.

 ![alt tag](https://github.com/samuellando/PyWise.todo/blob/master/Capture.PNG)

+## Latest Update
+1. Fixed a few spelling mistakes
+2. fixed exit comand
+3. fixed some spelling mistakes

+## Known Bugs
+1. the export comand does not work